P-ks/FamilyTracker/README.md

-Backend family tracker website, based on using the embedded JAVASCRIPT FUNCTIONALITY features in the file system.
+Backend family tracker website, based on using the embedded JAVASCRIPT FUNCTIONALITY features in the HTML file system.